getwd()Project Setup

 If, like in the image, a Quarto file with some demo content was opened automatically, you can close and delete it, for example, using RStudio’s file manager.

-Without RStudio, one can create a Quarto project with version control and renv enabled by typing the following into a terminal:
+Without RStudio, you can create a Quarto project by typing the following into a terminal:

 Terminal